nimish492/medisync/README.md

 # MediSync - Patient Management System

 <img src="public/assets/logo-removebg-preview.png" alt="logo" width="200" height="200"/>
 MediSync is a comprehensive patient management system that helps healthcare providers manage patient data, track medicines, generate bills, and monitor IV fluid levels in real time.
-Built with a robust back-end using Node.js and MongoDB, and a dynamic front-end with HTML, CSS, and JavaScript, this project integrates with IoT devices for fluid monitoring and has real-time updates for an improved healthcare experience.
+Built with a robust back-end using Node.js and MongoDB, and a dynamic front-end with HTML, CSS, and JavaScript, this project can integrate with IoT devices for fluid monitoring and can provide real-time updates for an improved healthcare experience.

 ## Table of Contents